Clallam County profile

 Payroll employment in Clallam County

-• Professional and business services gained 80 jobs over the year and lost 30 jobs over the month.
+• Professional and business services gained 20 jobs over the month and was 60 jobs below last year.

 Nonfarm employment estimates, not seasonally adjusted, Clallam County